 But the problem is, “everyone” doesn’t want what we have to offer.

-Whether you’re selling financial consulting, executive coaching, energy healing, music production, or any other services… think about it:
+Whether you’re selling financial consulting, executive coaching, energy healing instruction, music production improvement, or any other services… think about it:

 Does everyone you think needs those services actually believe that they do?